When Geoscience Meets Foundation Models: Towards General Geoscience Artificial Intelligence System: Acknowledgment

 \section{Acknowledgment}

 The authors would like to express their sincere gratitude and acknowledgment to Professor Gregory C. Beroza from Stanford University for his invaluable opinion on this paper.

 \begin{IEEEbiographynophoto}{Hao Zhang} received a B.S. degree in Internet of Things Engineering and an M.Eng. degree in Electronic and Information Engineering from Nanchang University, Nanchang, China, in 2017 and 2020, respectively.
 He is now a last-year Ph.D. candidate at Nanjing University of Aeronautics and Astronautics, and he is also a visiting scholar at Nanyang Technological University (NTU), Singapore from Jan.
 2024.
 His research interests include deep learning, geoscience, and computer vision.
-He has published over 15 papers about deep learning and geoscience, including one ESI highly cited paper. \end{IEEEbiographynophoto}
+He has published over 20 papers about deep learning and geoscience, including one ESI highly cited paper. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Jin-Jian Xu} received a B.S. degree in geological engineering from Central South University (CSU) in 2018.
-He is now a last-year Ph.D. candidate at Nanjing University, and he was a visiting scholar at Nanyang Technological University (NTU) from Dec.
-2022 to Nov.
-2023.
-His research interests include geoscience and deep learning.
-He has published over 10 papers about deep learning and geoscience, including one ESI highly cited paper.
-He is the rewardee of the 75th Géotechnique Anniversary Early Career Award. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Jin-Jian Xu} is now a postdoctoral fellow in the School of Earth Sciences and Engineering, Nanjing University.
+His research interests include geoscience, deep learning, and generative artificial intelligence.
+He has published 15 journal papers about deep learning and geoscience, including two ESI highly cited papers.
+Additionally, he is the recipient of the 75th Geotechnique Anniversary Early Career Award. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Hong-Wei Cui} received a B.S. degree in computer science from Northwestern Polytechnical University in 2017.
-He is now a last-year Ph.D. candidate at Peking University.
+\begin{IEEEbiographynophoto}{Hong-Wei Cui} received a B.S. degree in computer science from Northwestern Polytechnical University in 2017 and a Ph.D. degree in computer science from Peking University in 2024.
+He is now a research engineer in Huawei Technologies Co., Ltd, Shanghai.
 His research interests include deep learning and large-scale computation. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Lin Li} received a B.S. degree in Hohai University in 2019.
-She is now a Ph.D. candidate in Nanjing University.
+She is now a Ph.D. candidate in the School of Earth Sciences and Engineering, Nanjing University.
 Her research interests include geoscience and deep learning. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Yaowen Yang} is currently a Professor in the School of Civil and Environmental Engineering (CEE), Nanyang Technological University (NTU), Singapore.
 He is one of the lead researchers in areas of structural and geotechnical monitoring and small energy harvesting.
 His research interests include structural health monitoring, aeroelastic and vibration energy harvesting, metamaterials, and uncertainty analysis in structural dynamics.
 Over the years, Prof Yang has received more than \$12M research fund from funding agencies and industry, and published over 280 journal and conference papers. \end{IEEEbiographynophoto}